giacomo9999/baby_name_fetch_and_filter_181220/README.md

 20 Dec 2018: Working on code to filter database by each list's selection parameters.

 21 Dec 2018: Filter working.
-Writing workaround for database issue (some "WHITE NON HISPANIC" entries are listed as "WHITE NON HISP".)
+Fixed database issue (some "WHITE NON HISPANIC" entries are listed as "WHITE NON HISP"--used forEach to fix each entry immediately after import.)